DeepArcher/qcircuits/docs/source/DeutchsAlgorithm.rst

 Let's say we have a function f(x), that takes possible inputs of 0 and 1, and gives possible outputs of 0 and 1.
 If f(0) = f(1), the function is constant, as the output is the same for both inputs.
 If f(0) ≠ f(1), the function is balanced.

 In this algorithm, two qubits with initial values |xy⟩ = |01⟩ each pass through a Hadamard gate.
-Then (x,y) passes through an oracle gate that outputs (x, y ⊕ f(x)).
+Then, (x,y) passes through an oracle gate that outputs (x, y ⊕ f(x)).
 Finally, (x) passes through a hadamard gate.

 .. image:: images/deutsch.png
     :width: 100%